Chinese Evergreen Brown Tips — Three Causes, One Symptom

 Low humidity — the most frequent cause in Chinese Evergreen specifically

-Aglaonema evolved in humid Southeast Asian forests and is more humidity-sensitive than many of the other aroids commonly marketed alongside it.
-At humidity below 40% — common in centrally-heated winter interiors — the leaf tips, which are the furthest from the water supply and have the highest surface-to-volume ratio, desiccate first.
-The resulting brown tips are dry and papery, progressing from the very tip inward.
-They are not recoverable but stop progressing when humidity is increased.
+Aglaonema evolved in humid Southeast Asian forest understories and is more sensitive to dry air than several of the other aroids commonly sold alongside it.
+At humidity below roughly 40% — common in centrally heated winter interiors — the leaf tips, which sit furthest from the plant's internal water supply and have the highest surface-to-volume ratio of any part of the leaf, desiccate first.
+The resulting brown tips are dry and papery, and they progress inward from the very tip in a fairly even, symmetrical pattern.
+This damage is not reversible once it has occurred, but it stops progressing as soon as humidity is meaningfully increased.

 Cold damage mimicking brown tips